chipzx92/DataEngineeringI320/docs/syllabus.md

 ## Lab link

 You can access your lab machine through this link: [https://labs.azure.com/](https://labs.azure.com/)
+You will get an email invitation to the Lab - follow these instructions to set up your machine: [Setting Up Your Lab Machine](https://github.com/chipzx92/DataEngineeringI320/blob/main/docs/presentations/VMSetup.md)

 ## Course Description